jpurma/Kataja/README.md

 ## Option 2a: run as a Python3 script

+(replace this with instructions on running with virtualenv and pip.)

 This option means setting up development environment for Kataja.
 As Kataja is all python code, the development environment can be easily used for daily linguistic work, teaching or studying: there is no separate build phase for launching Kataja, Kataja can always be launched from terminal in Kataja directory with command `python3 Kataja.py`.
 It starts faster than Kataja.app-version.

 Until stabilized, Kataja will be using the latest versions available from Qt and PyQt in order to benefit from performance improvements and bug fixes.
 If the Python Wheels-option doesn't work, refer to PyQt5's Reference Guide for installation instruction.